damianhakert/damianhakert.github.io/source/culture/index.md

-them during our [Team Call](https://about.gitlab.com/handbook/#team-call) and posting all topics that came up along with their responses here (with the exception of [topics](https://about.gitlab.com/handbook/#general-guidelines) that by nature are not shared outside of the company).
+them during our [Team Call](https://about.gitlab.com/handbook/#team-call) and posting all topics that came up along with their responses here (with the exception of [topics](https://about.gitlab.com/handbook/#general-guidelines) that by nature are not shared outside of the company). _The responses may be altered from the original wording in an effort to maintain anonymity, while also maintaining the same spirit and message of the response._

 ### Feedback from January 2016, and responses